-The standalone configuration is the basic option, the HFRR is controlled from the control panel situated on the control unit.
-This configuration can only be used for performing standard diesel fuel tests.
-The results are displayed on the LCD readout.
-A dedicated thermal mini-printer can be connected to the serial port of the control unit for a paper record of each test.
-Read more...
+The standalone configuration is the basic option where the HFRR is controlled from the control panel that situated on the control unit.
+This configuration can only be used for performing standard diesel fuel tests and the results are displayed on the LCD readout.

 What is supplied with a standard HFRR unit?